rydmike/flex_seed_scheme/README.md

 const Color tertiarySeedColor = Color(0xFF6CA450);
 ```

-Then make a more flexible seed generated `ColorScheme` using `SeedColorScheme.fromSeeds`.
+Make a more flexible seed generated `ColorScheme` using `SeedColorScheme.fromSeeds`.
 It works
 like `ColorScheme.fromSeed`, but instead of only accepting a single seed color, it can use
 three key colors as seed colors, one for each main color group in `ColorScheme`.

 Chroma limits that differs from Material 3 defaults for its tonal palette generation
 can also be defined.
-Optional tone mapping, that defines which tone is used by what `ColorScheme`
+Additionally, tone mapping, that defines which tone is used by what
-color can be customized, both are done via `FlexTones` passed in to `tones`.
+`ColorScheme` color can be customized, both are done via `FlexTones` passed in to `tones`.

 Typically, you should use the same key colors and tones setup to produce the `ColorScheme` for
 light and dark theme mode.
 This guarantees that the light and dark theme use identical generated
-tonal palettes, and only vary which tones are used for what color in light and dark mode from
+tonal palettes, and only vary based on which tones are used for what color in light and dark mode.
-identical palettes.
 This results in matching light and dark theme colors.
-This is just the norm
+This is just the norm though, feel free
-though, feel free to experiment.
+to experiment.

 ```dart
     // Make a light ColorScheme from the seeds.